 While the exact causes of flashbacks have not yet been identified, neuroscience and neuroimaging investigations have revealed information about how they occur.
 Neural scans of individuals experiencing flashbacks show that specific brain areas, such as the mid-occipital lobe, primary motor cortex, supplementary motor area, and regions of the dorsal stream, are highly activated during the episode.
 Current research also suggests that factors such as stress, food deprivation, and temporal lobe seizures may play an important role in the onset of flashbacks.

 Coping with Flashbacks

-Some people may isolate themselves emotionally in order to survive the aftermath of a highly traumatic events.
-However these survivors may find that the previously isolated thoughts, emotions, and body sensations are still expressed in the present—sometimes many years after the conclusion of the crisis.
+Some people may isolate themselves emotionally in order to survive the aftermath of highly traumatic events.
+However, these survivors may find that the previously isolated thoughts, emotions, and body sensations are still expressed in the present—sometimes many years after the conclusion of the crisis.
 At times, it may even seem as if intrusive memories and sensations come from nowhere.